Reviews You Can Rely On

 Credit: Jason Peters

 Next, we printed a bridging torture test and a model of the Eiffel Tower.
-The Creality CR-10S Pro V2 did a fantastic job in PLA with the bridges, with only a few strings dangling on the longest spans but failed to impress with its ABS version or either Eiffel Tower.
-The ABS bridging test had all sorts of warping and layer separation, while the PLA Eiffel Tower lost a lot of detail and had tons of strings.
-We never got an ABS version to even print completely.
+The Creality CR-10S Pro V2 did a fantastic job in PLA with the bridges, with only a few strings dangling on the longest spans, but failed to impress with its ABS version.
+Both versions of the Eiffel Tower were duds.
+The PLA Eiffel Tower lost a lot of detail and had tons of strings, and we never got an ABS version to print completely.

 creality 3d cr-10s pro v2 - the pro v2 spanned the longer bridges quite well but there was...